 Jack (John) McCall, also known as “Crooked Nose” Jack, would probably have never been remembered in history if he hadn’t shot Wild Bill Hickok in Deadwood, South Dakota.
 Not specifically an “outlaw,” McCall was more notorious for his drunkenness and stupidity, and perhaps as a scoundrel.
 However, as he utilized several aliases throughout his lifetime, there may very well have been more dastardly deeds in his past of which we are unaware.

 Born around 1850 in Jefferson County, Kentucky, he was raised there along with his three sisters.
-McCall drifted west as a young adult and was working in the Kansas–Nebraska border country with a group of buffalo hunters by about 1869.
-Later he was known to have been in Wyoming before arriving in Deadwood, South Dakota in 1876, going by the name of Bill Sutherland.
+McCall drifted west as a young adult and worked in the Kansas–Nebraska border country with a group of buffalo hunters by about 1869.
+Later he was known to have been in Wyoming before arriving in Deadwood, South Dakota, in 1876, going by the name of Bill Sutherland.

 Newspaper accounts described him as having thick chestnut hair, a small sandy mustache, a double chin, and crossed eyes.

 Soon after he arrived in Deadwood, he was drinking at the bar at Nuttall and Mann’s No. 10 Saloon on August 1, 1876.
 Getting steadily drunk, he watched as Wild Bill Hickok played poker at a full table.
 When one of the players dropped out, McCall quickly took his place.
 Drunk and overmatched, McCall lost hand after hand until he had not a dime left in his pocket.
 Hickok then gave McCall some money to buy himself something to eat and advised him not to play again until he could cover his losses.
 Though McCall accepted the money, he felt insulted.